Rodolfo Hernández Suárez: Political career

+Mayoralty of Bucaramanga (2015–2019)

 Hernández ran for mayor of Bucaramanga in 2015, financing his own campaign and winning the mayoral election.
 He served as mayor of Bucaramanga from 2016 to 2019.
 As mayor, he became known nationally for weekly Facebook broadcasts in which he answered questions from citizens, and for his public fights with city councilors which he accused of being thieving "rats".
 He also received recognition by giving his salary to public university students.
 On different occasions, he met with community leaders and youth leaders.
 In 2018, he was suspended for three months for slapping a councilor.
 In 2019, the Office of the Attorney General sanctioned him for alleged improper participation in politics while holding the mayoral office, which Hernández responded to by resigning from the position.
 During his tenure, he became known as a campaigner against corruption, and when he left office, he had an approval rating of 84%.
-He is also facing a judicial process for alleged irregularities in the execution of a consulting contract to implement new technologies for waste management in the El Carrasco landfill, which he would have incurred as mayor of Bucaramanga.
+He also faced a judicial process for alleged irregularities in the execution of a consulting contract to implement new technologies for waste management in the El Carrasco landfill, which he would have incurred as mayor of Bucaramanga.

 Hernández has previously caused controversy among the Venezuelan expat community in the country after stating Venezuelan women were often "baby factories" who would need to be supported by the state.
 He also caused controversy, when he said, during a 2016 interview, "I am a follower of a great German thinker, named Adolf Hitler."
 He later apologized and said he meant to say Albert Einstein.